emilybrooks/emilybrooks.github.io/tms.md

 - Itsuki should master exalted falchion +1
 - Tsubasa should master karura
-- Kiria should master the mjolnir
-- make sure to get parasite sucker if you don't have one
+- make sure to get a parasite sucker if you don't have one

 I think a smart way to do this is do 3 rounds of aoe spells, then run away and see how many skills you learned

 Traport
+Vending machine heal

 ##    Bloom Palace

 Carnage:

+		Tsubasa Gradivus
-		Tsubasa Karura+1
+		Tsubasa Karura +1 (equip)

-Coordinate:
-Kiria:

-		Asclepius

 ##    Illusory Area of Memories

 Fight the first enemy
-- Auto so that tsubasa and kiria attack
+- Auto so that tsubasa attacks
 - Smoke machine

+Use riberama
 Items:

 		Skill Book on Tsubasa